How to Use Screw Extractor: A Comprehensive Guide

 Introduction

-Many people assume that once a screw extractor fails, the only option is to abandon the project or damage the workpiece.
-However, this is far from true.
-Several alternative methods can be employed to tackle stubborn screws.
-These techniques can either complement the use of a screw extractor or serve as standalone solutions.
-Knowing when and how to use these methods can make a significant difference in the outcome of your project.
+Many people assume that a failed screw extractor leaves them with no recourse but to abandon the task or risk damaging surrounding materials.
+Thankfully, this isn’t true.
+A range of alternative techniques can either complement the extractor or serve as standalone solutions for difficult screws.
+Understanding when and how to employ these methods can significantly impact the outcome of your project.

 Using a Rubber Band

-One of the simplest and most accessible methods is using a rubber band to gain extra grip on a stripped screw.
+A simple yet effective approach is to use a rubber band to improve grip on a stripped screw.

-• Position a wide rubber band over the head of the stripped screw.
+• Place a wide rubber band over the stripped screw head, ensuring full coverage for maximum grip.

 2. Insert the Screwdriver:

-• Press the screwdriver firmly into the rubber band, aligning it with the screw head.
+• Press the screwdriver into the rubber band, aligning it with the screw head to enhance friction.

 3. Turn the Screw: